Teasing Master Takagi-san: Anime

 An anime television series adaptation was announced in the August 2017 issue of Shogakukan's Monthly Shōnen Sunday magazine.
 The series was directed by Hiroaki Akagi at Shin-Ei Animation, with scripts written by Michiko Yokote and character designs by Aya Takano.
-It aired from January 8 to March 26, 2018 on Tokyo MX and other channels.
+It aired from January 8 to March 26, 2018, on Tokyo MX and other channels.
+The series ran for 12 episodes.
+Crunchyroll simulcasted the series, while Funimation streamed the series with an English dub.